Self-Care for Sports Moms: Interview with Sara Robinson

 Rebecca: I like when you said that she’s going to be an hour late for Starbucks.
 I heard every coach listening went, “She’s an hour late!
 How dare you miss practice for Starbucks!

 Sara: But guess what?
-If your athlete shows up and she’s happy and fulfilled and confident and she’s doing her skills now – isn’t it better to give up the hour once a month to go to Starbucks because of the gymnast that walks in the door after that versus the one that’s bummed because she’s missing out on time with her friends, she’s now questioning if she wants to do gymnastics… there’s so much power in something that’s seemingly so small and I think we tend to feel like it’s not that big of a deal because it’s so small, but it really can be a big deal.
+If your athlete shows up and she’s happy and fulfilled and confident and she’s doing her skills now – isn’t it better to give up the hour once a month to go to Starbucks?
+If the gymnast that walks in the door after that versus the one that’s bummed because she’s missing out on time with her friends, she’s now questioning if she wants to do gymnastics.
+There’s so much power in something that’s seemingly so small and I think we tend to feel like it’s not that big of a deal because it’s so small, but it really can be a big deal.

 Rebecca: Such a big deal.
 And any athlete in the 10 to 14 age range, oh my gosh, it’s such a big deal.

 Rebecca: I think it all boils down to what are we raising?
 Are we raising Olympic champions who are miserable, or are we raising good athletes who can feel really great about their contribution to their sport and be good humans?
 Everybody has different priorities, but it’s important to know within your family, what’s really important here?
-I know in my family I want my kid to get out of her comfort zone, I want her to work hard for things, and I want her to not feel like she’s riding on talent.
+I know in my family I want my kid to get out of her comfort zone.
+Also, I want her to work hard for things, to not feel like she’s riding on talent.
 I want her to have a growth mindset, but at the same time, want us to be happy,

 Just Say “NO”